6Kotnk/TriGame/README.md

-Geography game about constructing a triangle of appropriate are, whose verticies are cities on Earth.
+Geography game about constructing a triangle of appropriate area, whose vertices are cities on Earth.